-To discuss areas of demand in specific geographic areas, please contact the relevant regional human resource team.
+To discuss specialist areas of demand in specific geographic areas, please contact the relevant regional human resource team.

 Queensland currently has a significant number of qualified primary and early childhood teachers seeking employment each year.
 The majority of permanent vacancies for primary and early childhood teachers are in rural, remote or regional locations.